kshaffer/courses/theory4.md

 - [writing assignments](mt4-writing.html)

 Each quiz and writing assignment will provide students opportunity to demonstrate mastery of one or more (usually more) of the assessment objectives.

+**A student's overall grade at the end of the semester will be the median of all unit grades, or one letter grade higher than the lowest unit grade — whichever is lower.**

+Examples:

+To receive a final grade of A, a student needs a median grade of A for the three unit grades, and nothing lower than a B. So A A A, or A A B for the three unit grades would resuli in a final grade of A.

+To receive a final grade of B, a student needs a median unit grade of B, and nothing lower than a C. So unit grades of A B B, A B C, B B B, or B B C would result in a final grade of B.

 ## Course materials